Expulsion of the Acadians: British deportation campaigns

 Once the Acadians refused to sign an oath of allegiance to Britain, which would make them loyal to the crown, the British Lieutenant Governor, Charles Lawrence, as well as the Nova Scotia Council on July 28, 1755, made the decision to deport the Acadians.
 The British deportation campaigns began on August 11, 1755.
 Throughout the expulsion, Acadians and the Wabanaki Confederacy continued a guerrilla war against the British in response to British aggression which had been continuous since 1744 (see King George's War and Father Le Loutre's War).

 Bay of Fundy (1755)

 The first wave of the expulsion began on August 10, 1755, with the Bay of Fundy Campaign during the French and Indian War.
-The British ordered the expulsion of the Acadians after the Battle of Beausejour (1755).
+The British ordered the expulsion of the Acadians after the Battle of Beauséjour (1755).
 The campaign started at Chignecto and then quickly moved to Grand-Pré, Piziquid (Falmouth/Windsor, Nova Scotia) and finally Annapolis Royal.